-The Selective Licensing Scheme Proposal document detailed the background evidence to support a selective licensing scheme in East Staffordshire, the proposed details of the scheme and how it would work in practice.
-It was written in accordance with non statutory guidance detailed in the DCLG guidance document 'Selective Licensing in the private rented sector: A Guide for Local Authorities'.
+The Selective Licensing Scheme Proposal 2020 detailed the background evidence to support a selective licensing scheme in East Staffordshire, the proposed details of the scheme and how it would work in practice.

 The document considered neighbourhood and local data to identify a second scheme focused on improving housing conditions.
 Five designated streets were identified that would benefit from the introduction of selective licensing.
 These are: